tnektnek/carbonbeat/README.md

 Carbonbeat currently supports shipping notifications from the Carbon Black Defense notifications API.

+Refer to CONTRIBUTING.md for how to make and build the binary.
+This is specifically for Carbon Black Threat Hunter Cloud pulling from the /v3/api/notiications endpoint.
+Additional API permissions are needed and adjustments made if attempting to pull Audit Events as well, which is what the default master branch is intended to do.

+This will output to the home directory of the binary as a file intended for LogRhythm's Open Collector jq pipeline.

 ## Getting Started with Carbonbeat
 You'll need to provide your API credentials in `carbonbeat.yml`.
 CB Defense notifications api requires a `SIEM` type API key.
 As of carbonbeat 2.0 you need to provide both a `SIEM` type key for CB Defense notifications and an `API` type key for audit logging.